tinversenorm/tipcalculator/README.md

 ## Notes

 The app itself was relatively simple, but I wanted to learn and understand swift/iOS design better before I added improved design and functionality.
+I had more trouble with logistics, since I had never created a video walkthrough and haven't used the github workflow very often.

 ## License

-Copyright [yyyy] [name of copyright owner]
+Copyright 2015 Pranav Harathi

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.